AlexHarker/FrameLib/FrameLib_PD_Objects/PD_TO_DO.md

 **Build System and Distribution**

-- I need to understand what file names/architectures etc. should be for different systems
+- I need to understand what file names/architectures etc. should be for different systems and compiler flags and get linux tested for arm
-- Building currently works with CI on apple (arm / x86_64), linux (i386 / x86_64) and windows (x86_64)
+- Building currently works with CI on apple (arm / x86_64), linux (i386 / x86_64 / armv6 / armv7 / aarch64) and windows (i386 / x86_64)